openedx/edx-platform/docs/en_us/course_authors/source/beta_testing.rst

 #. **Conclusion**: How do you acknowledge the efforts of your testers?
 What do you share with them about the results of their efforts?

+There is no one answer to any of these questions.
+They are included here as background on the role that beta testing can play in the preparation of your course.

 .. _Qualities_Testers:

 ***************************************
 Qualities of Good Beta Testers
 ***************************************

 A beta test is valuable in part because it is unscripted.
 Your beta testers are not following a predetermined series of steps, or using a particular computer environment, when they access your course.
-When you recruit your beta testers, however, you may find these skills and characteristics to be helpful.
+When you recruit beta testers, however, you may find these skills and characteristics to be helpful.

 * Curiosity.